opinion

 Social media platforms like TikTok, Instagram and Pinterest are essential for amplifying your Masturbation May campaigns.
 During this month, customers are not only interested in products; they’re also looking for engaging, informative content that helps them make empowered decisions about their pleasure.

 Start with short, engaging video formats — TikTok reels or Instagram stories — that feature real product demos, like how to use a vibrator or the difference between a wand and a bullet vibrator.
-Utilize trending audio to show what’s in your nightstand or feature a solo-care routine with your curated product bundles.
+Utilize trending audio clips and music to show what’s in your nightstand or feature a solo-care routine with your curated product bundles.
 These formats are quick, shareable and help capture your audience’s attention in a fun and informative way.

 Engagement-driven formats like polls on “Lube or No Lube?” or Q&A sessions on masturbation myths will increase interaction and create deeper connections.
 Encourage customers to share their ideal “solo night in” with a giveaway, or ask them to post their solo play essentials with a branded hashtag like #MasturbationMay.
 These activities will keep your brand at the top of mind and foster a community that feels connected and empowered.